Skip to Main Content

 Elements of the citation:

-EBSCO Databases can be tricky, they show you an abbreviated citation at the top of the page and then make you scroll down the page to the Additional Information section for pieces of the full citation.
+EBSCO Databases can be tricky, they show you an abbreviated citation at the top of the page and then make you scroll down the Source section for the full citation.

 • Article Title (listed as Title): Teaching History of Pharmacy in U.S. Pharmacy Schools